Kat Tat

 Katrina Jackson (born 1991), known professionally as Kat Tat, is an American tattoo artist, television personality, and businesswoman.
 She is best known for starring in the VH1 television series Black Ink Crew: Chicago.

 Biography

 Kat Tat was born Katrina Jackson in 1991.
 She grew up in Chicago, Illinois.
 She studied mathematics at the University of Missouri.
-She left school to make tattooing a full-time job.
+She left school to make tattooing her full-time job.

-She starred in the VH1 television series Black Ink Crew: Chicago.
+She starred in the VH1 television series Black Ink Crew: Chicago for the first three seasons, and formerly starred on Black Ink Crew: Los Angeles for its second season.
 In 2018, she opened Enigma Tattoo, a tattoo shop in Beverly Hills, California.
 She has tattooed Idris Elba, Trey Songz, Faith Evans, and Von Miller.

-She is in a relationship with American football player Jamie Collins.
-They have two children.
+She is married to American football player Jamie Collins.
+They have four children.